Deniss Rakels: Pafos FC

 On 16 July 2018, Rakels signed for Cypriot First Division club Pafos FC, and then immediately joined Latvian Higher League club Riga FC on loan.

 FK RFS

 On 2 July 2021, Rakels signed for FK RFS on an 18-month contract.

-International
+International career

 Rakels was a member of Latvia U-19 and Latvia U-21 football teams.
 In June 2010 he was firstly called up to the Latvia national football team for the 2010 Baltic Cup by the manager Aleksandrs Starkovs, who was impressed by the youngster's great form in the national championship.
 He made his international debut on 18 June 2010 in a 0–0 draw against Lithuania, coming on as a substitute in the 75th minute and replacing Andrejs Perepļotkins.